B i o g r a p h y

 Hi!
 I'm Noemi, pronounced no-amy.
 As an actor, deviser, and director, I want to explore contradiction and connection in the theater and film I create.
 I'm based in Berlin and work in German, English, and Polish (and some French as well...).

 I graduated from Stanford University with honors and distinction and as a member of Phi Beta Kappa.
-I earned a B.A. in Theater and Performance Studies and Psychology as well as the Eleanor Prosser Prize for Excellence in Scholarship.
+I earned a B.A. in Theater and Psychology as well as the Eleanor Prosser Prize for Excellence in Theater.
 All that is to say, I I studied directing, acting, neuroscience, and counseling for 4 years, and that time really shaped who I am as an artist and as a person.

 I'm really passionate about creating innovative theater while also addressing racial and social inequality in my work.
 That's why I'm thrilled to be growing as a director at the Maxim Gorki Theater in Berlin, Germany's 2014 and 2016 "Theater des Jahres" (Theater of the Year).
-I've assisted the directing team on three shows, a German re-imagining of the classic Western The Man Who Shot Liberty Valance, a memorial piece about Turkish-Armenian journalist Hrant Dink, and Winterreise رحلة الشتاء with the Exil Ensemble, a group of actors from Syria, Palestine, and Afghanistan.
-I also wrote and performed in a play called Epilogue at the English Theatre Berlin, which imagines the afterlife by putting narratives of women across the globe front and center.
+I've assisted the directing team on many shows, from a memorial piece about Turkish-Armenian journalist Hrant Dink to Winterreise رحلة الشتاء with the Exil Ensemble, a group of actors from Syria, Palestine, and Afghanistan, to Oliver Frljic's Ein Bericht für eine Akademie.
+I also wrote, directed and performed in a play called Epilogue at the English Theatre Berlin, which imagines the afterlife by putting narratives of women across the globe front and center.
+In 2019, I did the same for a new play called A Face to the Story in the Newspaper..., a play about queer Polish Jewish identity, which premiered in Kraków.

 My background includes classical and contemporary acting, improvisation, directing, devising, playwriting, filmmaking, playing violin, and just a hit of sound design.
 I've always been bad at picking just one thing, but I find that in the arts, I don't have to.
 I'm excited to keep working with people who inspire me and bring their own mixed bag of tricks into the rehearsal room or onto the set.